jerryscript-project/iotjs/docs/targets/nuttx/stm32f4dis/IoT.js-API-Stm32f4dis.md

 | USART6_RX | PC7 |
 | USART6_TX | PC6 |

-* Different from other system IO such as GPIO, ADC, PWM, you can't find the name of the UART device easily by `stm32f4dis.pin` module.
-It's because the name of the uart device can be changed according to your Nuttx config option.
-You can find '/dev/ttyS[0-3]' according to your environment.
+Note: The name of the UART device cannot find by the `stm32f4dis.pin` module, because it can be changed in the NuttX configuration file.
+It should be '/dev/ttyS[0-3]'.

-### Enable more ports using patch file
+### Enable USART1 and UART4

-Current version of Nuttx doesn't support USART1 and UART4 as the ports for stm32f4-discovery board.
-But if you want to enable more ports other than above, you can modify Nuttx code by referring to a part of `config/nuttx/stm32f4dis/patch` file.
+The current version of the NuttX does not support the USART1 and UART4 ports for stm32f4-discovery board.

-To apply whole patch,
+The `config/nuttx/stm32f4dis/patch` file contains the implementations of the the USART1 and UART4 ports.
+It maps the PB6 and PB7 gpio pins to USART1_TX and USART2_RX, PA0 and PA1 gpio pins to UART4_TX and UART4_RX respectively.

+Note: You can add more ports according to the patch file.

+**Apply the patch**

 ```bash

 ~/workspace/nuttx$ patch -p1 < ../iotjs/config/nuttx/stm32f4dis/patch

 ```
-Make sure it is your responsibility to enable the ports only when they do not make any conflicts.